THeath15/Team1--Project/README.md

 	- Python
 	- Machine learning
 	- QuickDBD
-	- GoogleSlide
+	- GoogleSlide /Powerpoint
 	- Tableau
+	- QuickDBD

 # Machine Learning Model:

-	## Description of preliminary data preprocessing:
+	- Description of preliminary data preprocessing:

-	## Description of preliminary feature engineering and preliminary feature selection, including the decision-making process:
+	-  Description of preliminary feature engineering and preliminary feature selection, including the decision-making process:

-	## Description of how data was split into training and testing sets:
+	-  Description of how data was split into training and testing sets:

-	## Explanation of model choice, including limitations and benefits:
+	-  Explanation of model choice, including limitations and benefits:

 # Result of Analysis : In progress